-When the ignition switch is turned ON, all the mode and digital segments will show.
+When the ignition switch is turned on, all the mode and digital segments will show, and the tachometer segment progresses to maximum scale and then disappear.

 If any part of these displays does not come on when it should, have your dealer check for problems.